 What does this funding get me?

 The Community Change Grants Program is part of the EPA’s Environmental and Climate Justice Program.
-This program is focused on community-driven initiatives designed to serve the communities that have been most adversely and disproportionately impacted by climate change, legacy pollution and historical disinvestment.
-It has two tracks.
+This program is focused on community-driven initiatives to serve the communities most adversely and disproportionately impacted by climate change, legacy pollution, and historical disinvestment.
+The application deadline was Nov.
+21, 2024.

 - Green Infrastructure and Nature-Based Solutions